Dr. Thomas Pani

 GitHub | Tech report

-Apalache: Symbolic Model Checker for TLA+ and Quint
+Apalache: Model Checking for TLA+ and Quint

 Current